Graduate Program Head | Jason Kaye |

 INTAD dual-title program.

 The Ecology program requires students pursuing a M.S. degree to produce a master's thesis.
-Therefore, in addition to the 12 credits specified in the degree requirements, dual-title students must write the thesis on a topic that reflects their education and interest in both Ecology and INTAD.
+Dual-title students must write the thesis on a topic that reflects their education and interest in both Ecology and INTAD.
 At least 6 thesis research credits (ECLGY 600 or ECLGY 610) must be taken in Ecology.

 All members of the student's committee for the dual-title M.S. degree will be members of the Graduate Faculty.
 The committee must include at least one Graduate Faculty member from INTAD.
 Faculty members who hold appointments in both programs’ Graduate Faculty may serve in a combined role.